svhawkins/B-Minor-Compiler/README.txt

 - some features of B-Minor code generation do NOT correlate with C code generation:
    - B-Minor parser disallows empty initializer lists, even though valid in C.
       (Grammar can be later updated to allow this, giving another way to zero-initialize multidimensional arrays!)
-   - C sets array sizes to smallest of either declared or list (or just one or the other), B-Minor always uses list size in case of mismatches.
-As a result, it is considered a fatal error in greater than 1 dimension if they don't match, whereas C just emits a warning for 'excess elements in array initializer' regardless of dimension.

 BUGS: